 Most herbs are toxic to dogs.
 In case you need details on common herbs and plants that you should keep far away from your dog’s reach, here’s a detailed list to consider:

-Can dogs eat basil?
-Yes!
-But they shouldn't do so in large quantities given the risks of basil outweigh the benefits, especially if your dog is allergic to herbs.
-Basil is non-toxic to dogs and generally safe when served in tiny quantities alongside dog food of dog snacks.
+Dogs can eat basil, but they shouldn't do so in large quantities given the risks of basil outweigh the benefits, especially if your dog is allergic to herbs.
+Basil is non-toxic to dogs and is generally safe for dogs when served in tiny quantities alongside dog food or dog snacks.